 The Department of English is large and programmatically diverse.
 We offer a BA and a Minor on the undergraduate level, and we have three graduate programs, MA/Ph.D., MFA, and MAT(ESOL).
 We include three writing programs: Expository Writing, Interdisciplinary Writing, and Creative Writing.
 In addition to running several public scholarship initiatives, we oversee multiple community-oriented teaching and training programs.
-Our faculty work in such areas as British, American, colonial and postcolonial Anglophone literatures and cultures; literary and critical theory; antiracist, feminist, queer, and Indigenous studies; applied linguistics, history of English, and language acquisition; contemporary rhetoric; pedagogy; and composition studies.
+Our faculty work in such areas as British, American, colonial and postcolonial Anglophone literatures and cultures; literary and critical theory; creative writing in poetry and prose; antiracist, feminist, queer, and Indigenous studies; applied linguistics, history of English, and language acquisition; contemporary rhetoric; pedagogy; and composition studies.

 One of the largest departments in the College of Arts and Sciences, English is a central unit on campus, making major contributions to the intellectual vitality, academic excellence, and educational mission of the University.
 We begin with the conviction that language and texts play crucial roles in the constitution of contemporary cultures.
 From a diversity of perspectives, our research, creative practices, and curriculum explore the production and reception of texts—how texts work and mean.
 In so doing, we help students become more incisive thinkers, effective communicators, imaginative writers, and sensitive and informed interpreters of texts of all kinds (print, electronic, visual)—skills fundamental to effective, engaged citizenship.